gamblevore/speedie/Documentation/xml.md

 You are free to choose which makes the most sense for your program.

 #### Trees not dictionaries
 Unlike JSON, Jeebox uses a tree-model.
 That means, you can easily express an array of named items with the same name.
-JSON doesn't allow this, not in an easy way.
+JSON doesn't allow named-trees, because JSON doesn't allow multiple same-key names.

     {
       "userlist: {
           "user": 12355,
-          "user": 12345, // invalid!
+          "user": 12355, // invalid! dupliate key!
-          "user": 12365 // actually json doesn't allow comments either.
+          "user": 12355 // actually json doesn't allow comments either.
 But jeebox does }
     }